cmillion/gPhoton/docs/UserGuide.md

             return False if (not obsdata or not ((str(obsdata[0][0]) is 'CAI') and (obsdata[0][5]<=3))) else True
 11. **Calibration Files** As of v1.28.1, these are not included in the software distribution by default.
 Each calibration file will be downloaded from the MAST server the first time it is required by the software.
 The download location will be the same the location of your gPhoton software installation, so you will need write permission at that location.
+12. **Event Time Precision** GALEX timestamps are stored in the database by multiplying them by 1000 and then representing them as SQL BigInt values.
+This effectively truncates the timestamps at after the third decimal. _Most_ GALEX observations have a time resolution of 5ms, but a small number of observations were made in a higher resolution mode; such data have timestamps that are truncated (not rounded) at the 1ms level.
+This is unlikely to affect any results.
+But if you pass a `trange` or `stepsz` with better than 1ms precision, this precision will not propagate through analysis.